 Now learn 7 Reasons Crying is Good for you.

-- generic viagra Sobbing takes your attention away from emotionally charged triggers.
+- Sobbing takes your attention away from emotionally charged triggers.
 After reviewing more than a dozen studies on crying, a team of researchers from The University of Pittsburgh, Tilburg University in The Netherlands and University of Rijeka in Croatia found that crying could be an important self-soothing mechanism.
 Their research, which was published in Frontiers in Psychology journal, discovered that crying, especially when you do it alone, divers your attention away from an emotionally-charged trigger.
 Crying, they found, calms “an individual in distress.”
 (But that wasn’t the case for crying in front of others, which seemed to bring on feelings of embarrassment or concern for the observer’s feelings.
 Tune in on Wednesday to get 7 Ways Yes, I’m in good company.)

 - Crying lowers your distress.
 A team of researchers from Oxford University in the UK surveyed 31 male and 79 female respondents aged between 18 and 74 and found that 62 percent of those who cried did so “Because I felt that the experience of crying might decrease my distress.”
 Since many of you drown your sorrows in junk food, a good cry may take you away from this dangerous and unhealthy habit.